kourgeorge/project-origin/README.md

 In addition to the thrill of developing intelligent creators, origin allows you to observe the behavior and destiny of these creatures and maybe learn something about ourselves.

-## Research Questions
-The scientific question this simulation aims at is the following:
-**Can we create intelligent creatures that can develop survival skills such as collaboration and communication?**
-Namely, being put in a challenging environment, can the state of the art AI, using trial and error and evolution, learn how to survive?
-Can it figure out complex behavior, from the procedural and social viewpoints, if that is required to their survival?
-Would they learn using their actions (moving, mating, fighting and producing sound) to flourish?
-Would they "understand" the effect of these actions on their own survival and on the environment?
-Would they develop non-obvious behavior showing their understanding of the effect of time and age?

 Answering these questions, by demonstrating how complicated skills can be developed by artificial agents in a simulation would shed some light and take us closer toward understanding the mechanics and the true nature of our intelligence.